GabiCtrlZ/ch5-cyberark/README.md

 ```
 because we need ```a ^ b``` to equal 'c', we know that 'a' must be equal to ```b ^ c``` (because xor is a linear operation)

-And now extracting all the b,c values we get this:
+And now extracting all the b,c (I've used some fancy VS code keyboard shortcuts to do that) values we get this:

 ![alt text](https://raw.githubusercontent.com/GabiCtrlZ/ch5-cyberark/main/pictures/values.png)